photo-cli/photo-cli/README.md

 #### Group Into Taken Year/Month/Day Folders, Name as Date & Time

-Groups photos by photo taken year, month, day than copy on [year]/[month]/[day] directory with a file name as photo taken date.
+Groups photos by photo taken year, month, and day, then copies them into a [year]/[month]/[day] directory with a file name as the photo taken date.

 ```
 photo-cli copy --process-type FlattenAllSubFolders --group-by YearMonthDay --naming-style DateTimeWithSeconds --number-style OnlySequentialNumbers --input photos --output organized-albums